Student studying

 Thinking of starting up a virtual study group?
 Try this Online Study Group Planning worksheet from the University of Oregon to help plan your online study group or check out UBC's Tips for Getting an Effective Study Group Going resource.
 This video clip / transcript from our Online Learning Workshop Series also provides some helpful tips for online groupwork.

-Book an appointment with an Academic Development Specialist or send us a question about online learning.
+Book an appointment with a member of the Academic Support Team or send us a question about online learning.

 Watch our recorded workshop series Supporting and Maintaining Online Learning.
 This workshop series covers more specific strategies on how to read and take notes effectively in online courses as well as how to connect with other students and succeed in online group work.